-The public API is accessible through the Pvss class.
+The public API is accessible through the PVSS class.
 Each instance stores the public state of a complete PVSS workflow.
-Messages created in one instance must be transferred somehow (network, git repo, etc.) and be imported into the other instances.
+Messages created in once instance must be transferred somehow (network, git repo, etc.) and be imported into the other instances.